 3. STARTING PROCEDURE

-Route Instructions will be issued in the lobby 30 minutes prior to your official start time.
+Route Instructions will be issued in the lobby 30 minutes prior to your official start time, except map legs for Lobster Traps, which will be given out at registration.
 The start time will be in accordance with these GIs.
 Once you are satisfied with the completeness and legibility of the instructions you are issued, you are free to leave.
 The start of all rallies is at “050347” (sign attached to a fire hydrant) reached by turning left out of the parking lot, and making a U-Turn past the first intersection.

 THE RALLIES